 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

+Locke and Key's third and final season is out on Netflix now, and with it comes a whole host of keys for the Locke kids to stumble upon and grapple over — as well as a whole new world of trouble.
 And while the television adaptation of Joe Hill (Horns) and Gabriel Rodriguez’s popular comic book series of the same name has introduced many of the keys from the pages of the comics into the world of the show, it’s also taken a stab at creating a few new ones.
-So truly anything can happen as Season 2 plays out and sets up the already greenlit Season 3.

-"It's an intuitive process for us," says show co-creator Carlton Cuse.
-"There are certain keys in the comics that we love that we knew we wanted to get to.
-[Co-creator Meredith Averill and I] also had a lot of conversations between ourselves and with the other writers about what keys we might want to see in this house and what we would imagine being there that would be really cool."
+"It's an intuitive process for us," co-creator Carlton Cuse explained to SYFY WIRE last year.
+"There are certain keys in the comics that we love that we knew we wanted to get to. [co-creator Meredith Averill and I] also had a lot of conversations between ourselves and with the other writers about what keys we might want to see in this house and what we would imagine being there that would be really cool."

-With the doors of Keyhouse open once again, here are the keys Season 1 unlocked so far:
+With the doors of Keyhouse open once again, here are just some of the keys that have been unlocked thus far...

 The Anywhere Key